Far side of the Moon: Definition

 Tidal forces from Earth have slowed the Moon's rotation to the point where the same side is always facing the Earth—a phenomenon called tidal locking.
 The other face, most of which is never visible from the Earth, is therefore called the "far side of the Moon".
 Over time, some crescent-shaped edges of the far side can be seen due to libration.
 In total, 59 percent of the Moon's surface is visible from Earth at one time or another.
 Useful observation of the parts of the far side of the Moon occasionally visible from Earth is difficult because of the low viewing angle from Earth (they cannot be observed "full on").

 A common misconception is that the Moon does not rotate on its axis.
 If that were so, the whole of the Moon would be visible to Earth over the course of its orbit.
 Instead, its rotation period matches its orbital period, meaning it turns around once for every orbit it makes: in Earth terms, it could be said that its day and its year have the same length (i.e., ~29.5 earth days).

 The phrase "dark side of the Moon" does not refer to "dark" as in the absence of light, but rather "dark" as in unknown: until humans were able to send spacecraft around the Moon, this area had never been seen.
 In reality, both the near and far sides receive (on average) almost equal amounts of light directly from the Sun.
-However, the near side also receives sunlight reflected from the Earth, known as earthshine.
-Earthshine does not reach the area of the far side that cannot be seen from Earth.
+This symmetry is complicated by sunlight reflected from the Earth onto the near side (earthshine), and by lunar eclipses, which occur only when the far side is already dark.
+Lunar eclipses mean that the side facing earth receives fractionally less sunlight than the far side when considered over a long period of time.

-At night under a "full Earth" the near side of the Moon receives on the order of 10 lux of illumination (about what a city sidewalk under streetlights gets; this is 34 times more light than is received on Earth under a full Moon) whereas the dark side of the Moon during the lunar night receives only about 0.001 lux of starlight.
+At night under a "full Earth" the near side of the Moon receives on the order of 10 lux of illumination (about what a city sidewalk under streetlights gets; this is 34 times more light than is received on Earth under a full Moon) whereas the far side of the Moon during the lunar night receives only about 0.001 lux of starlight.
 Only during a full Moon (as viewed from Earth) is the whole far side of the Moon dark.

 The word dark has expanded to refer also to the fact that communication with spacecraft can be blocked while the spacecraft is on the far side of the Moon, during Apollo space missions for example.